wrynearson/jekyll-klise/_posts/2020-05-31-le-grammont.md

 ### Le Flon to Taney Lake

-A quick 35 minutes of moving timeand 350m up through a nice wooded trail brough us to the beautiful alpine Taney Lake.
-This is a very accessable (and very popular) day hike, and for good reason.
+A quick 35 minutes of moving time and 350m up through a nice wooded trail brought us to the beautiful alpine Taney Lake.
+This is a very accessible (and very popular) day hike, and for good reason.
 The short hike up leads hikers to a clear, deep blue lake surrounded by towering peaks and alpine vegetation, with cute and rustic Swiss lodges offering food, drink and a few beds to spend the night.
 We didn't let these comforts distract us, so we kept on climbing.

 [![Taney Lake](../assets/img/2020-05-31-le-grammont/taney_lake.jpg "Taney Lake")](../assets/img/2020-05-31-le-grammont/taney_lake.jpg)